xLSTM-PINN: Memory-Gated Spectral Remodeling for Physics-Informed Learning: Conclusion

 \section{Conclusion}

-We present xLSTM-PINN, inserting memory gating and residual micro-steps per layer while keeping physics losses and AD unchanged, thus reshaping the kernel spectrum purely at the representation level.
-The frequency-domain benchmark shows lifted high-frequency weights, a right-shifted resolvable bandwidth, and faster high-k error decay, which suppresses spectral bias by design.
-Across four PDEs under matched size and budget, xLSTM-PINN consistently reduces MSE, RMSE, MAE, and MaxAE with markedly narrower error bands.
-These results demonstrate a robust spectral-engineering route to higher PINN accuracy and convergence. \printcredits
+We have presented xLSTM-PINN, an enhanced physics-informed neural network that incorporates memory gating and residual micro-steps at the representation level while preserving standard physics loss formulations and automatic differentiation pathways.
+This architectural innovation systematically reshapes the neural tangent kernel spectrum, as demonstrated through comprehensive frequency-domain analysis showing elevated high-frequency eigenvalues, right-shifted resolvable bandwidth, and accelerated high-wavenumber error decay.
+Across four diverse partial differential equations with matched computational budgets, xLSTM-PINN consistently achieves substantial error reduction in MSE, RMSE, MAE, and MaxAE while producing markedly narrower error distributions.
+These results establish a robust spectral-engineering framework for overcoming spectral bias limitations and advancing the accuracy and convergence of physics-informed learning. \printcredits